-Despite the lack of an agreed concept of indigenous rights, there has been a surge in the study of indigenous rights in international law that began after World War II and has continued to prosper since the 1970s (Oliveira 2009).
-This field has contributed to a greater understanding of the struggles indigenous people worldwide have faced and are still facing.
-The following essay will survey the existing scholarly literature in the field published in English and provide an overview on a number of common threads that shed light on the policy development of indigenous rights in contemporary international law.
-In general, the legal and policy processes required to replace dispossession and marginalization are now evident, and are in various stages of negotiation or implementation.
+Despite the lack of an agreed concept of indigenous rights, there has been a surge in the study of indigenous rights in international law that began after World War II and has continued to prosper since the 1970s (Oliveira, 2009).
+This field has contributed to a greater understanding of the struggles that indigenous people worldwide have faced and are still facing.
+The following article will survey the existing scholarly literature in the field published in English and provide an overview on a number of common threads that shed light on the policy development of indigenous rights in contemporary international law.
+In general, the legal and policy process required to replace dispossession and marginalization are now evident, and are in various stages of negotiation or implementation.
 The concept of “indigenous rights” is gaining currency, even though there is still a considerable urgency related to this process, as indigenous peoples cannot afford to wait to have their human rights guaranteed and protected.
 However, a cohesive set of concepts and normative theories to disentangle indigenous rights in international law is seriously lacking, which makes indigenous rights vulnerable to challenge.
-Moreover, the focus in the field has remained consistently legal, and mostly doctrinal, and is in great demand of empirical works that offer explanatory and causal claims of the indigenous rights in international law.
+Moreover, the focus in the field has remained consistently legal and mostly doctrinal and is in great demand for empirical works that offer explanatory and causal claims of the indigenous rights in international law.

-Who Are Indigenous Peoples?
-What Are Indigenous Rights?
+Who are Indigenous Peoples?
+What are Indigenous Rights?